How WP Recovery Lab Reproduces Plugin and Theme Conflicts

 Operational sites drift when methodology hides behind branding.
 That is why the control layer has to be stated plainly.
 If staging reproduction or version pairs is important enough to shape a recommendation, the reader deserves to know what evidence or workflow was used to judge it.

-We also keep the controls separate from monetization language.
+We also keep the controls separate from sales language.
 The trust layer should tell readers how a claim is checked, how it may age, and where rollback notes or reader reports could change enough to require a page review.

 - We isolate failures in staging before recommending any production action.